hardcodes/svcpasswdgen/README.md

 Imagine using a service account in a computer with the same password in each machine.
 If an attacker breaks into one of them and brute forces the password, every machine is lost.

-If you want to create an individual password for each machine without the need to store each password, `svcpasswdgen` enters the stage.
+If you want to create an individual password for each machine

+- without the need to store each password,
+  - by setting up an infrastructure, like hashicorp vault or
+  - by managing it manually in some sort of password manager,

+`svcpasswdgen` enters the stage.

 ![](./docs/gfx/svcpasswdgen.gif)

 **WARNING**: Protecting the seed password is imperative!
 Should an attacker get hold of this password, also every machine is lost!
 Think carefully before using this tool.
 It might not be the right choice for you.

+Using it on dedicated machines that are exclusively used for provisioning and can only create outgoing network connections may be a good start.

+Use a long seed password (as in >= 64 characters long).

 ## How does it work?

-`svcpassdgen` builds a sha512 sum over the given arguments
+`svcpassdgen` builds a sha512 sum (or digest) over the given arguments

 - `--machine`,
 - `--account`,